Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 ```

 **Observations:**

-We can observe:
+We can observe the following:

-* The default values for the global parameters are as follows: `canChangePerspective: true`,   `canResetEpisode: true`,   `showNotification: false`, and `randomizeArenas: false`.
+* The default values for global parameters are:
+  - `canChangePerspective: true`
+  - `canResetEpisode: true`
+  - `showNotification: false`
+  - `randomizeArenas: false`

-Bear in mind that the global parameters are optional to define.
-If we do not define them, the default values are used.
+Global parameters are optional.
+If not defined, these default values are used.

-* If we do not provide global parameters, the default values are used.
-For example, if we do not provide a value for `canChangePerspective`, the default value of `true` is used.
+* If global parameters are not provided, the default values are applied.
+For instance, if no value is specified for `canChangePerspective`, it defaults to `true`.

-* If we provide a value for a global parameter, the value is applied to all arenas in the file.
-For example, if we set `canChangePerspective` to `false`, the agent will not be able to change its perspective in any of the arenas in the file.
-However, if we set `canChangePerspective` to `true`, the agent will be able to change its perspective in any of the arenas in the file.
+* When a value is provided for a global parameter, it applies to all arenas in the file.
+For example, setting `canChangePerspective` to `false` will prevent the agent from changing its perspective in all arenas.
+Conversely, setting it to `true` will allow perspective changes in all arenas.

-In the example above, the global parameters are defined before the arenas.
-These parameters are applied to all arenas in the file.
-Please note that these parameters are only applicable during `Play` mode, not agent `Training` mode.
+In the example above, global parameters are defined before the arenas, affecting all arenas in the file.
+Note that these parameters apply only during `Play` mode, not during agent `Training` mode as the agent's perspective is controlled by the training algorithm.

-#### YAML Hierarchical Syntax (Arena/Item Local Parameters)
+#### Local Parameters

 ```YAML
 !ArenaConfig